perfectsense/brightspot-cms/README.md

 **How do I start using it?**

 The Brightspot stack consists of proven open-source software: Java, MySQL, Solr and Apache httpd.
 There is nothing proprietary about the technology being used.
-Brightspot is open-source and freely available for use under the `GNU GENERAL PUBLIC LICENSE V2`.

 Java developers can get started with Brightspot development quickly and easily.
 Brightspot applications are built with standard Java development techniques.